kstenerud/concise-encoding/cte-specification.md

 Map entries are split into key-value pairs using the equals `=` character and optional whitespace.
 Key-value pairs are separated from each other using whitespace.
 A key without a paired value is not allowed in a map.

 A map begins with an opening curly brace `{`, whitespace separated key-value pairs, and finally a closing brace `}`.

+Note: While this spec allows mixed types in maps, not all languages do.
+Use mixed types with caution.

 Example: